 In fact, I’m not sure he appreciates how much work it has taken to achieve this tidy life.
-I’ve worked hard at it, I’ve earned it, it’s mine.
+I’ve worked hard at it; I’ve earned it; it’s mine.
 How can I release control of it to a God who is so unpredictable and sometimes feels so random in his ways?
-I think I’ll hold on to the reins, keep God at a safe distance but still in comfortable view, and keep holding on.
-After all I don’t think Jesus is all that concerned about my comfort.
-He’s always trying to teach me something (something I’d rather not learn) at the expense of turning things upside down.
+I think I’ll hold on to the reins, keep God at a safe distance but still in comfortable view.
+After all, Jesus is always trying to teach me something, something I’d rather not learn at the expense of turning things upside down.
 Sometimes I wished he’d just leave things alone.
 I’m not willing to sacrifice my carefully constructed life for a shot at an “abundant” life.
-Whatever that means.
-After all, if I can get life to stay put for awhile, it’s a pretty good life.
+After all, if I can get life to stay put for a while, it’s a pretty good life.

 Of course the problem is…life never stays put.
 A job is downsized.
 The doctor calls.
 A spouse gets restless.
 A police officer arrives at your door.
 When will we realize control is an illusion?
 Our frantic attempts to secure our lives are doomed to fail.

-Someone has said, “Sin is the desperate attempt to construct a life according our own cherished image.”
 The problem comes when this carefully constructed life becomes our treasure.
 “For where you treasure is, there will your heart be also.”
-Our heart is committed to pursuing our treasure.
-If that treasure is not God, then we will try to use him to secure it.
-Life with God simply dissolves into our attempts to manipulate, cajole or appease him in order to achieve something that will not last.
-We will forever be grasping and live out our days in bitter frustration.
+Our hearts are committed to pursuing our treasure whatever it may be.
+However, if that treasure is not God, then we will simply try to use God to secure it.
+Our faith dissolves into our attempts to manipulate, cajole or appease God in order to achieve something that will not last.
+We will forever be grasping, feeling like life is slipping through our fingers, and live out our days in anxious frustration.

 Jesus said, “Whoever would lose their life for my sake will save it.”
 (Matt.
 16:25)